AnilMandavilli594/E-commerce/README.md

 ### Backend:
 #### 1.Express.js - used for setting up middlewares that responds to HTTP requests
 #### 2.Mongoose - provides a straight-forward, schema-based solution to model your application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
+#### 3.MongoDB - Nosql database to store data of the products and users